 Diseases and insects are not too common.
 In some cases, aphids tend to affect new foliage growth.
 Control aphids naturally with applications of insecticidal soap sprays.
-Keep an eye out for Flea beetles which often infest Forget me nots and puncture the leaves.
+Keep an eye out for Flea beetles, which often infest forget me nots and puncture their leaves.

-Forget-me-nots create offer a soft beauty to gardens.
-They are easy to maintain and do well when planted them in rich soil and kept well watered.
+Forget-me-nots offer a soft beauty to gardens.
+They are easy to maintain and do well when planted in rich soil and kept well watered.

 Our guided experience helps you send a one-of-a-kind arrangement perfect for every occasion.

 You’re at the right place- sign up here!